viRikaRe/iso7064/README.md

 Adapted from Daniel Wagner's Java implementation: https://github.com/danieltwagner/iso7064

 ## Warning
-* No validation yet.
+* No exception handling yet.
 * Polynomial method not implemented yet.
 * Tests not implemented yet.
+Use with caution!

 ## Usage
 ```